lullaby6/experience-book-data-pack/README.md

 - [`Utils Data-Pack`](https://modrinth.com/datapack/lullaby-utils)

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any bug/issues to the [Discord Server](https://discord.gg/5UdcDa5xNC) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/experience-book-data-pack/issues), or a comment in [Planet Minecraft](https://www.planetminecraft.com/data-pack/experience-book/).

 ## 🔥 Usage

 Right-Click while holding the `Experience Book` to save your experience points and shift and Right-Click to restore all experience points.